jimmyjames/justdocs/content/getting-started/index.md

     weight = -220
 ```

-Add some content to `home/index.md`:
+## Add some content

-{{% callout info %}}
-Hugo supports content written in Markdown, Asciidoc, and reStructuredText.

-Some features, such as the Table of Contents, do not currently work with non-Markdown formats.

-For the most support and features, it's recommended you use Markdown to write your content.
-{{% /callout %}}
+Open `home/index.md` in your editor, and paste in the following:

 ```md
 ---